Hulian2000/Blog/readme.md

 Make the changes.
 Write your tests on tests/
 If everything is OK. push your changes and make a pull request.

-License (MIT License)
+License (MIT License):
-This project is licensed under the MIT Open Source license,MTN.2019 (c) Hulian Juba.
+This project is licensed under the MIT Open Source license,MIT.2019 (c) Hulian Juba.